Lup-Events/lup.switch/web/Readme.md

 Application Load Balancer.
 * LocalEntryPoint.cs - for local development this contains the executable Main function which bootstraps the ASP.NET Core hosting framework with Kestrel, as for typical ASP.NET Core applications.
 * Startup.cs - usual ASP.NET Core Startup class used to configure the services ASP.NET Core will use.
-* web.config - used for local development.
-* Controllers\ValuesController - example Web API controller

-You may also have a test project depending on the options selected.

 ## Here are some steps to follow from Visual Studio: